box/box-swift-sdk-gen/docs/Avatars.md

 ### Returns

-This function returns a value of type `URL`.
+This function returns a value of type `URL?`.

 When an avatar can be found for the user the image data will be returned in the body of the